 I want to make a complaint about my treatment at a hospital how can I do this?

-You should first talk to the hospital about what you’re unhappy with; there are advocates available to help you make a complaint.
+You should first talk to the hospital or clinic about what you’re unhappy with; there are advocates available to help you make a complaint.
 All health and disability services are required under the Code of Health and Disability Rights to respond to complaints in a timely and appropriate manner.

 If this doesn’t resolve your complaint satisfactorily, you can make a complaint to the Health and Disability Commissioner (HDC).
 Read our Health and Disability Commissioner page for more details.